Hskl14/polybar-weather/README.md

 ### Getting Started
 First of all, Application ID is needed;
-You can get your individual AppID by signing up to openweathermap: https://home.openweathermap.org/users/sign_up
+You can get your individual AppID by signing up to openweathermap and going to the API section: https://home.openweathermap.org/users/sign_up

 #### Getting Status